 Research Translation Toolkit

-In addition to providing technical assistance in the form of communication products and research to action plans, RTAC also developed the Research Translation Toolkit which supports researchers with their own research translation by providing exercises, fillable forms, and templates as well as links to examples and key resources.
+In addition to providing technical assistance in the form of communication products and research to action plans, RTAC also developed the Research Translation Toolkit which supports researchers with their own research translation by providing exercises, fillable forms, and templates as well as links to examples, key resources, and testimonial videos.
 Each toolkit section guides researchers through a series of steps to prepare specific outputs, such as a communication product, stakeholder analysis, or research-to-action plan.
+RTAC also held a four-part webinar series that provided an overview of the toolkit and a deep-dive into its three sections- the slides, recordings, and additional materials for each webinar are available for download.